jarkin0513/Java-OOP-House/README.md

 ## Problem Statement
-This program addresses the creation of an application that demonstrates the principles object-oriented programming and inheritance.
-A hierarchy of classes is created that uses inheritance to represent the two different residential types (a house and a small apartment).
+This program demonstrates the principles of object-oriented programming and inheritance.
+A hierarchy of classes is created to represent two different residential types — a house and a small apartment.
 It utilizes polymorphism to determine the type of residence a person lives in.

-<br>The main class is the House class.
+- House: A class with attributes like area (in square feet) and a door with a color.

-It has attributes such as an area (in square feet) and a door with a color.
-The toString method provides a description of the house, including its area and door color. </br>
+- SmallApartment: A subclass of House with a fixed area of 500 square feet.

-<br> The SmallApartment class is a subclass of House with a fixed area of 500 square feet.
-Its toString method provides a description of the small apartment. </br>
+- Person: A class representing an individual associated with either a house or a small apartment.

-<br> The Person class represents an individual with a name that lives in either a house or small apartment.
-Its toString method displays their name, the type of residence they live, the area of the residence, and the color of the door if applicable.
+The program demonstrates class relationships, method overriding, and composition through these entities.

 > **Note**: This project was originally part of a private GitLab repository and has been migrated to GitHub as an independent repository.
 As a result, the commit history starts from the migration point.